Working together for healthy communities

 - Minnesota Tree Care Advisors

-- Master recycler and composters
+- Master recyclers and composters

 Additional ideas and resources for volunteering

-- Project Get Outdoors volunteers lead free, after school outdoor clubs for kids.
+- Project Get Outdoors volunteers lead free, afterschool outdoor clubs for kids.

 - Fix-it Clinic volunteers help visitors tinker and fix household items.